 Only FDA Approved Bifurcated Stent

 The internet site you have requested is intended for the residents of a particular country or countries where the product is currently commercially available.
 As a result, the site may contain information on the Tryton Side Branch Stent or uses of the stent that are not approved in other countries or regions.
-If you are a resident of a country other than those to which the site is directed, please contact your local representative or the company headquarters to obtain appropriate product information for your country of residence.
+If you are a resident of a country other than those to which the site is directed, please contact your local representative.

 *As compared to a provisional stenting strategy.
 Genereux et al. Catheterization and Cardiovascular Interventions.
 2016; 87:1231-41.
 This study was not designed to demonstrate statistical differences in procedural or device success.